beltran99/TreasureRoom-RL/README.md

 ![example](gifs/animation.png)

-The agent may start at any position except for the wardrobe cell.
+The agent may start at any position except for the wall cell.
 If the agent reaches either the treasure or the poison block, the game is over.

 The agent receives a reward of +10 if it reaches the treasure block, a reward of −10 if it reaches the poison block and −1 point for the other blocks.